 · This is a performance maneuver where the rider can exhibit a reining or sliding stop.
 The stops occur at a designated area on the course.
 These stops can be in natural ground or a groomed area for better stops.

-· Highest points will be given to the rider who stops from a lope or lope, exhibiting a straight sliding stop on the hind quarters.
+· Highest points will be given to the rider who stops from a lope exhibiting a straight sliding stop on the hind quarters.
 Judges will be looking for a controlled stop with a soft touch.

 · Point deductions are given for yanking or ripping the horse in the ground, high headedness by the horse, a gaping mouth, loss of straightness, or stopping on the front end.